volterraedge/terraform-provider-volterra/docs/resources/volterra_securemesh_site_v2.md

 ### Site To Site Connectivity Interface Choice Site To Site Connectivity Interface Enabled

 Use this this interface for site to site connectivity..

+### Site Type Multiple Interface

+Multiple interface site is useful when site is used as ingress/egress gateway to the VNET..

+`node_list` - (Optional) This section will show nodes associated with this site..
+See [Multiple Interface Node List ](#multiple-interface-node-list) below for details.

+### Site Type Multiple Interface

+This option deploys the CE (Customer Edge) Site as an ingress/egress gateway..

+`node_list` - (Optional) This section will show nodes associated with this site..
+See [Multiple Interface Node List ](#multiple-interface-node-list) below for details.

+### Site Type Multiple Interface

+Multiple interface site is useful when site is used as ingress/egress gateway to the VPC..

+`node_list` - (Optional) This section will show nodes associated with this site..
+See [Multiple Interface Node List ](#multiple-interface-node-list) below for details.

+### Site Type Single Interface

+One interface site is useful when site is only used as ingress gateway to the VNET..

+`node_list` - (Optional) This section will show nodes associated with this site..
+See [Single Interface Node List ](#single-interface-node-list) below for details.

+### Site Type Single Interface

+This option deploys the CE (Customer Edge) Site as an ingress gateway..

+`node_list` - (Optional) This section will show nodes associated with this site.
+See [Single Interface Node List ](#single-interface-node-list) below for details.

+### Site Type Single Interface

+One interface site is useful when site is only used as ingress gateway to the VPC..

+`node_list` - (Optional) This section will show nodes associated with this site..
+See [Single Interface Node List ](#single-interface-node-list) below for details.

 ### Sli Choice Default Sli Config